Can You Really Make Money From Your Blog?

 Many blogs that are titled “how to make $xxx a year” are actually stories that should be called “how that person over there made $xxx a year”.
 The way to make $xxx?
 Be that person over there.

-Can you do be that person?
+Can you do anything to be that person?
 Of course not.
 It’s ridiculous.
 There’s nothing wrong with learning from other people’s successes, but don’t be sucked into the hype that tells you that this is the norm.
 Most bloggers don’t make much money, some make none at all, and they’re happy with that because they do it for the love of writing and sharing.

 Don’t forget as well – people sometimes lie.
 They may exaggerate.
 One can’t know for sure, so it’s best to apply some critical thinking to the claims you read in articles that are vying for your business.